A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Preliminaries

-We note for the future that the law of $h^\mathbb{C}$ up to constant is invariant under complex affine transformations, that is for $a \in \mathbb{C}\setminus \{0\},$ $b\in \mathbb{C},$ we have
+We note for the future that the law of $h$ up to constant is invariant under complex affine transformations, that is for $a \in {\R^d}\setminus \{0\},$ $b\in {\R^d},$ we have

-We will also use the Cameron-Martin property for $h$ throughout the paper (Proposition 2.9, \cite{ig4}): if $f : \BB C \to \BB C$ is a continuously differentiable function whose Dirichlet energy $\int_{\mathbb C} |\nabla f|^2 $ is finite and whose average $(f)_1(0)$ over the unit circle is zero, then the law of $h+f$ is absolutely continuous with respect to the law of $h.$
+We will also use a few additional properties about log-correlated fields, such as an analogue of the white noise decomposition (subsection \ref{whitenoisesection}), and an analogue of the Cameron-Martin property for $h$ (subsection \ref{CMpropsection}): if $f : \R^d \to \BB C$ is a continuously differentiable function whose Dirichlet energy $\int_{\R^d} |\nabla f|^2 $ is finite and whose average $(f)_1(0)$ over the unit sphere is zero, then the law of $h+f$ is absolutely continuous with respect to the law of $h.$